booleanhunter/ReactJS-AdminLTE/reactjs-adminlte/public/widgets/README.md

 ### - [SmallBox](./js/components/page-widgets/small-box.js)

-An box / window for displaying some basic info, to which properties can be applied.
+A box / window for displaying some basic info, to which properties can be applied.
 This component takes an options object, from props.

 The options object takes 6 values, out of which 2 are optional